top of page

 My own research includes pre-registration, Registered Reports, replication studies, open data and materials, reproducible analyses in R, and Bayes Factor Analysis of null results.
 See my OSF page here.

-I have coauthored a paper on how to get started in open science as a graduate student (you can read it or listen to my talk about it (46 mins)) and a guide on open research across disciplines (you can read it here).
-I train researchers at all career stages in open and reproducible science.
-All materials from my previous workshops are openly available.
+I have also authored papers on how to get started in open science as a graduate student [paper | talk] and as a journal editor [paper | full guide] and a guide on open research across disciplines (you can read it here).

 Diversity is essential to good science -- I strive to increase access to and participation in science, for example through Nowhere Lab (see below).